aman01197kumar/Task-Tracker/README.md

-Sure!
-Here's a sample README file for your Task Tracker application.
-This file provides a detailed overview of the project structure, features, installation, and usage instructions.

 Task Tracker Application
 This is a simple Task Tracker app built with HTML, CSS, and JavaScript.
 The app allows users to add tasks, mark them as completed, and delete tasks.
 It includes a visually integrated "Add" button inside the input box and basic hover effects on the "Delete" button.